pelya/android-keyboard-gadget/README.md

 Galaxy S4
 ---------

-- http://forum.xda-developers.com/showthread.php?t=2590246 - you have to enable  in the included STweaks app
+- http://forum.xda-developers.com/showthread.php?t=2590246 - you have to enable it in the included STweaks app

 Galaxy Note 2
 -------------